rabi-siddique/js-interview-questions/readme.md

 ## What are Closures in JavaScript?

 Closures in JavaScript is a concept which allows a function to gain access to all the variables declared outside of its own scope.
 A function bundled with the surrounding scopes forms a closure.
-Now this is powerful because because of this functions can persist state values.We can acheive encapsulation via closures.
-Using closures you can not manipulate variables directly.
-For any such operation you have to make use of the function which has a closure.
+Now this is powerful because it let our function definitions have an associated cache/persistent memory.

+Closure acts as a permanent memory for the function.
+The local memory of the function is deleted when the function execution is completed.
+However, the closure which is like a backpack of data, is permanent.
+It persists in subsequent function calls.

+The closrue contains all the variables used by the function.
+The variables not used inside the function are not linked to its closure.
+JavaScript does this optimization for us.
+JavaScript Engine sees inside the function definition to get an idea of what variables are being used by it.
+It then adds only the variable used inside the function definition to the closure.

+The key thing to remember is that when a function gets declared, it contains a function definition and a closure.

 ## Read More Sources